soy-crypto/LLM_Engineering/README.md

-Beautiful.
-Now we put everything together — logically ordered, elegant, and complete — including:

-• Research narrative
-• Results
-• Visuals
-• Environment script usage
-• TensorRT setup
-• Benchmark execution
-• Clean structure

-This is your **final, cohesive, polished README.md**.
+Perfect.
+Now that we have a proper **host-level script (`bootstrap_host.sh`)**, we need to update the README so that:

+* Host setup is clearly separated
+* Container setup is clean
+* The flow is logical
+* There is no layer confusion
+* It looks professional and deliberate

+Below is your **updated, final, logically structured README** reflecting the new host script.

-You can paste this directly into GitHub.
+You can paste this directly.

 ---